milosptr/event-centar/spaces.md

 second_third_text: " cocktail 20 to 50 guests dining"
 section_third_text: 0 to 50 guests seated
 spaces:
+- title: 'Bromley & Co Gallery '
+  headline: 'Bromley & Co Gallery '
+  image: "/assets/images/interior-small-2x.jpg"
+  text: 'Bromley & Co Gallery welcomes your next event to be situated in an operating
+    art gallery.
+The gallery’s high ceilings command a feeling of spaciousness while its walls are adorned with the unmistakable works of David Bromley.
+Striking handmade chandeliers and mood-enhancing lighting illuminate the gallery, offering the perfect setting for more intimate celebrations and those seeking a truly extraordinary space.  '
+  amount1: '20 to 100 guests cocktail '
+  amount2: 20 to 50 guests seated
+- title: 'The Corner Room '
+  headline: 'The Corner Room '
+  image: "/assets/images/interior-small-2x.jpg"
+  text: The Corner Room capitalises on its position in the corner of the building
+    allowing for natural light to flood through its floor-to-ceiling windows illuminating the stunningly unique space.
+Perfect for mid-sized groups.
+  amount1: '40 to 100 guests cocktail '
+  amount2: 20 to 50 guests seated
+- title: 'The Window Room '
+  headline: 'The Window Room '
+  image: "/assets/images/interior-small-2x.jpg"
+  text: 'Our most intimate space, The Window Room is ideal for small groups and private
+    dining.
+The Window Room offers a truly distinctive experience with a window peering into the action of the kitchen.
+Watch as award-winning chefs prepare a meal for you and your guests to savour now and reminisce over later.  '
+  amount1: 10 to 20 guests seated
+  amount2: ''
+- text: ''
+  title: ''
+  headline: ''
+  image: ''
+  amount1: ''
+  amount2: ''
 - title: 'The Grand Room '
   headline: 'The Grand Room '
   image: "/assets/images/interior-small-2x.jpg"